-How to Write a Journal: 6 Tips
+How to Write a Journal: 6 Tips to Get Started

 Write for fifteen minutes about some aspect of your day as though you were writing in a journal.
 Your journal entry might be a drawing, a poem, a list of words, or a list of cities you drove through.

-Please share your writing in the practice box below and leave feedback on someone else’s practice today.
+Please share your writing in the Pro Practice Workshop here and leave feedback on someone else’s practice today.
 We learn by writing and by reading.

 Pamela writes stories about art and creativity to help you become the artist you were meant to be.
 She would love to meet you at pamelahodges.com.